Home / Myasthenia Gravis Treatment with Regenerative Cell Therapy

 Unfortunately, there isn’t enough research to help us understand the exact success rate of HSCT for MG.
 Worldover, there have been only a handful of patients who have received such interventions.

-Mesenchymal adult stem cells (MSCs) are stromal cells with anti-inflammatory, immunomodulatory, self-renewal, cell-division, signaling, and multilineage differentiation properties.
+Mesenchymal adult Cells (MSCs) are stromal cells with anti-inflammatory, immunomodulatory, self-renewal, cell-division, signaling, and multilineage differentiation properties.
 They can divide and develop into multiple specialised cell types in specific organs and/or tissue.

 The multipotent nature of MSCs make them the ideal choice for improving the lives of patients with a variety of neurological disorders.
 In the case of a neuromuscular autoimmune condition like MG, injected MSCs can repair/replace nerve and muscle cells that have been damaged by protein-blocking antibodies, improve immune function, and manage other symptoms.

-As India’s best stem cell therapy centre, Plexus uses autologous mesenchymal stem cells taken from the patient’s own body.
+As India’s best Cell therapy centre, Plexus uses autologous mesenchymal cells taken from the patient’s own body.
 The administration of MSCs in patients with MG has positively impacted the patient’s quality of life.
-The immunomodulatory, tissue-protective and repair-promoting properties of MSCs make stem cell therapy a great alternative to traditional prescription-based treatment for myasthenia gravis.
+The immunomodulatory, tissue-protective and repair-promoting properties of MSCs make Cell therapy a great alternative to traditional prescription-based treatment for myasthenia gravis.

 To know more about our customised regenerative rehabilitation for myasthenia gravis, please reach out to us today.